-Frescos at La Cathedral Primada, Bogota, Columbia 1953
+Frescos at La Cathedral Primada, Bogota, Colombia 1953

 Academy of Motion Pictures Arts & Sciences 1970